miguelrincon/miguelrincon.github.io/_posts/2018-08-15-continuous-documentation.md

 share-img: "/img/posts/pandoc/front-end-article-transform.png"
 ---

 Any software project worth building requires **good documentation**.
-Involve the whole team should be involved in the effort!
+How do you enable your team to maintain it?
 <!--more-->

-![Go from this to this](/img/posts/pandoc/front-end-article-transform.png) Go from `this` to *this*
+![Go from this to this](/img/posts/pandoc/front-end-article-transform.png) Go from `this.md` to... ***this.pdf***.
 {:class="text-center"}

-## CD as in "Continuous Documentation"
+## CD can also be "Continuous Documentation"

-Communicating and documenting different aspects of the project should be done by the whole team (not just a project manager or developers!).
-Information should get documented during the project execution, from its goals, to the way it was built, and all the way to its results.
+Communicating and documenting different aspects of a software project should be done by the whole team (not just a project manager or developers!).
+Documentation should evolve during project execution, so the project's goals, architecture and final results get described.

-Documentation should be a continuous process.
-Good documentation cannot be an afterthought, and much a like quality, it should be [built-in](https://www.scaledagileframework.com/built-in-quality/) the process of software creation.
+Good documentation, like [quality](https://www.scaledagileframework.com/built-in-quality/), should not be an afterthought, it should be built-in the process of software creation.

-As not all projects are done in collaboration with tech savvy clients, so we cannot ask them to check out our project code and read thorough it to understand it.
-In addition, as we do not always want to have our project documentation public, so creating a static documentation website is not always practical.
+As not all projects have tech savvy clients, we cannot ask them to check out our project's code and read thorough it to understand it.
+In addition, we do not always want to have our project documentation public, so creating a documentation website is not always practical.

-If we want to follow Continuous Delivery principles, our documentation should be *always ready* for delivery.
+If we want to follow [Continuous Delivery](https://continuousdelivery.com/) principles, our documentation should be always ***potentially shippable*** as well.

 ## Requirements for documentation

-I wanted to provide our customers with up to date documentation in a format they could consume and archive (and e-mail to their bosses), so our requirements our Continuous Documentation efforts are:
+I wanted to provide our customers with up to date documentation in a format they could consume and archive (and e-mail to their bosses), so our requirements our Continuous Documentation efforts require that:

 - Docs should kept up to date by **any team member** (not only developers) easily.
 - They should be **versioned** along with our code, so we can maintain a single source of truth about the project.
 - Documents should be formatted as in **Word or PDF**, so that managers and other members of the customer’s team could consume and share it easily.
-- Updates to the documentation should require **minimum manual work** from our part, to maintain our documents.
+- Updates to the documentation should require **minimum manual work** from our part to maintain our documents.
 - We should **always be ready** to provide our document to anyone who asks for it.

 ## Solution using Pandoc

 I designed a solution, which can eventually be automated in a delivery pipeline.
-So our team:
+Our team:

 - Created **markdown files** (`.md`) which held the documentation introduction for each part of the project.
 (If you haven’t used *markdown*, I strongly recommend you try it to write documents.
 In fact, the page you are reading now has been written in markdown. )
 - Created a template for documentation, it can contain the header and footer of the company or customer, as well as text and heading styles.
 Microsoft Word provides a template functionality by creating **`.dot` files**, more [information here](https://support.office.com/en-gb/article/save-a-word-document-as-a-template-cb17846d-ecec-49d4-82ea-a6f5e3e8b9ae).